Get Found on Google Maps. Get More Customers.

 47 Malaysian businesses ranked.
 230+ Google Maps positions improved.
 Average time to first visible movement: 6 weeks.

 Appreciate how helpful Macky is in helping me to boost my service since personal trainer field is pretty competitive.
-He is knowledgeable in the digital realm, totally reco him to help you out πŸ™‚
+He is knowledgeable in the digital realm, totally reco him to help you out 🙂

 I messaged them for their service to help with Google Business Profile, and instead they gave me solution!
-Very helpful and will definitely contact them again in the future
+Very helpful and will definitely contact them again in the future.

 How Local SEO Works in Malaysia

-Local SEO is the process of optimising a business’s digital presence so it appears in location-based search results: Google Maps, the Local Pack, and geo-qualified organic results.
+Local SEO is the process of optimising a business's digital presence so it appears in location-based search results: Google Maps, the Local Pack, and geo-qualified organic results.
 It is distinct from national or topical SEO because the ranking algorithm weighs physical proximity and entity verification alongside traditional signals like content relevance and backlinks.
+Google's own documentation names three core factors that determine Local Pack rankings: relevance, distance, and prominence.
+Understanding what each factor actually means and which levers an SEO campaign can move, is the foundation of any serious local strategy.

 How Malaysia's Search Behaviour Changes the Strategy